 f) How to obtain counseling services and/or medical assistance if victimized.

 3. Offender screening

-a) When an offender arrives at a DOC facility as a new commitment, release violator, department transfer, jail delegation, or non-department admission, qualified staff completes a Sexual Violence Prevention (PREA) Checklist, screens the offender’s available file information, and interviews the offender to assess his/her potential for vulnerability to sexual abuse and/or tendencies to engage in sexually aggressive behavior.
-Offenders must not be disciplined for refusing to answer, or for not disclosing complete information, when screened by qualified staff completing a Sexual Violence Prevention (PREA) Checklist.
+a) When an offender arrives at a DOC facility as a new commitment, release violator, department transfer, jail delegation, or non-department admission, a qualified staff person completes a PREA Intake Screening Tool in COMS, screens the offender’s available file information, and interviews the offender to assess his/her potential for vulnerability to sexual abuse and/or tendencies to engage in sexually aggressive behavior.
+Offenders must not be disciplined for refusing to answer, or for not disclosing complete information, when screened by qualified staff completing a PREA Intake Screening Tool.
 For juvenile offender screenings, see Instruction 202.041RW, “Intake Screening.”
 For other facility screenings, see Division Directive 202.040, “Offender Intake Screening and Processing.”

-b) If the screening identifies an offender with a potential vulnerability and/or demonstrated risk for sexually aggressive behaviors, staff must immediately notify the AWO/designee.
-The AWO/designee, in consultation with the warden, determines whether SART activation is warranted.
+b) If the screening identifies an offender with a potential vulnerability and/or demonstrated risk for sexually aggressive behaviors, staff must immediately notify the associate warden of operations (AWO)/designee.
+The AWO/designee, in consultation with the warden, determines whether sexual abuse response team (SART) activation is warranted.